schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 ### 2. Download the Necessary ISO Files

 - **Windows Server 2025 Evaluation ISO**: [Download Here](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2025)
-- **Azure Stack HCI OS ISO**: Download directly from the Azure Portal.
+- **Azure Local OS ISO**: Download directly from the Azure Portal.

-Place both ISO files in the `C:\ISO` directory and rename the isos if you consider it convenient, for example I renamed the Azure Stack HCI iso to `HCI23H2.iso` and the Windows Server 2025 iso to `W2025.iso`.
+Place both ISO files in the `C:\ISO` directory and rename the isos if you consider it convenient, for example I renamed the Azure Local iso to `HCI23H2.iso` and the Windows Server 2025 iso to `W2025.iso`.

 ### 3. Preparing Your Environment